-Albion 451 is a photo project that documents our amazing city.
-Each photograph features two things:
+Albion 451 is a photo project that documented our amazing city.
+Each photograph featured two things:

-- a place in Albion that strikes whoever is taking the photo as particularly important, and
+- A place in Albion that strikes whoever is taking the photo as particularly important

 The project started as a part of the 2016 Big Read Summer Leadership Program.
 Our leaders took a series of fantastic photos and videos that you can find here.

-Now Albion 451 is taking on a life beyond the camp, and we want to recruit you.
+Albion 451 took on a life beyond the camp, and we want to recruit you.
 Here's what to do:

 - Download and print our flame by clicking here

 - Take photos of places in Albion that matter to you with the flame